henniggroup/VASPsol/README.md

 How to cite
 ===========

-DOI for the MPInterfaces Github repository:
+DOI for the VASPsol Github repository:

 [![DOI](https://zenodo.org/badge/23792558.svg)](https://doi.org/10.5281/zenodo.2555053)